R&D Tax Credits Explained

 • Applies to profit-making and loss-making SMEs

-• Under the SME scheme, R&D-intensive SMEs (which spend 40% or more of their overall expenditure on R&D) are eligible for higher rates of tax relief
+• R&D-intensive SMEs (spending 40% or more of total expenditure on R&D) are eligible for higher rates of R&D tax relief

 Merged Scheme

-• Resulted from merging the two previous schemes
+• Combines the previous RDEC and SME schemes

 Intensive Scheme

-• Only applies to SMEs that spend over 30% of their total expenditure on qualifying R&D activities
+• Only available to SMEs spending over 30% of total expenditure on qualifying R&D activities

-You can make an R&D tax claim each year, as well as a retroactive claim for the previous two years.
-For example, if the end date of your accounting period is March 31st, you would need to submit your R&D claim for the accounting period of April 1st 2023 – March 31st 2024 by midnight on March 31st 2026.
+You can make an R&D tax credit claim every year, and you can also backdate claims for the previous two accounting periods.
+For example, if your accounting period ends on 31st March, you would need to submit your R&D claim for the accounting period of 1st April 2023 – 31st March 2024 by midnight on 31st March 2026.

 How long does it take to receive R&D Tax Credits?